decentralised-dataexchange/sdjwt/README.md

 ## Instructions to run

+1. Clone this repository
-1. Run `docker-compose up`
+2. Run `docker-compose up`
-2. For issuer-holder scenarios, use this link - http://127.0.0.1:8888/lab/tree/notebooks/sd-jwt/issuer_holder_scenarios.ipynb
+3. For issuer-holder scenarios, use this link - http://127.0.0.1:8888/lab/tree/notebooks/sd-jwt/issuer_holder_scenarios.ipynb
-3. For holder-verifier scenarios, use this link - http://127.0.0.1:8888/lab/tree/notebooks/sd-jwt/holder_verifier_scenarios.ipynb
+4. For holder-verifier scenarios, use this link - http://127.0.0.1:8888/lab/tree/notebooks/sd-jwt/holder_verifier_scenarios.ipynb

 ## Contributing